Are DeepFakes Realistic Enough? Exploring Semantic Mismatch as a Novel Challenge: Introduction

 We propose a new evaluation setup, extending the four-class formulation by explicitly modeling semantic-level inconsistency between authentic modalities with the introduction a new class: Real Audio--Real Video with Semantic Mismatch (\textbf{RARV-SMM}).
 We evaluate FGMDF~\cite{FGMDF}, FGI~\cite{FGI}, and AVDF~\cite{AVDF} across different experimental settings, highlighting the limitations of existing approaches when faced with semantic mismatch data.
 Explicit five-class training improves performance in cross-modal and distance-based architectures, while data-source integrity-based methods lack the foundations needed to learn semantic reasoning.
-We also introduce three RARV-SMM variants of increasing difficulty, showing that semantic analysis alone is insufficient in more challenging configurations, and propose a semantic reinforcement strategy using frozen ImageBind~\cite{ImageBind} embeddings to improve robustness on the most challenging configurations.
-The inclusion of both the new class and the semantic reinforcement strategy increases model performance in state-of-the-art settings, highlighting the importance of our contributions to DeepFake detection.
+We also introduce three RARV-SMM variants of increasing audio-visual divergence, showing that semantic analysis alone is insufficient in more challenging configurations, and propose a semantic reinforcement strategy using frozen ImageBind~\cite{ImageBind} embeddings to probe the architecture-dependence of explicit semantic signals, finding consistent gains for graph-based and source-integrity models.
+The inclusion of the new class improves model performance in state-of-the-art settings, highlighting the importance of our contributions to DeepFake detection.

+We position RARV-SMM within the DeepFake detection framework because its threat model is identical to that of signal-level forgeries: fabricated audio-visual evidence intended to mislead.
+The manipulation here operates at the level of content curation rather than signal synthesis, yet the forensic question is whether audio and video originate from the same authentic event falls naturally within the scope of audio-visual integrity verification.
+Extending existing four-class formulations to account for this scenario is therefore a principled and necessary step, not a departure from the field.
 Our main contributions are three-fold: \begin{itemize} \item We propose a novel audio-visual DeepFake detection framework that explicitly distinguishes semantic-level mismatch from signal-level manipulation, showing misclassification patterns that reveal the effectiveness of the underlying detection strategy of DeepFake detectors.

-\item We propose a semantic reinforcement strategy that incorporates the semantic mismatch class and augments the model's classifier with a frozen ImageBind cosine similarity score, introducing an explicit semantic coherence signal that improves robustness on the hardest variants and state-of-the-art settings.
+\item We propose a semantic reinforcement strategy that incorporates the semantic mismatch class and augments the model's classifier with a frozen ImageBind cosine similarity score, introducing an explicit semantic coherence signal whose effectiveness is architecture-dependent.

 \item We show that training in such new setting improves the performance of models with cross-modal approaches, while models that rely on source-data integrity cannot improve regardless of supervision, and the three considered variants expose distinct architectural vulnerabilities as audio-visual divergence increases.